sebsoft/motrack/Readme.md

 # MoTrack - Demo code for testing picamera2 libcam with legacy
-### Uses python3 and opencv and Tracks largest moving object in camera view.
-Use Tensorflow lite for object detection, size and speed detection.
+### Uses python3 and opencv and Tracks largest moving object in camera view,  tensorflow lite is used for object detection and vehicle length and speed calculation.

 ![image](https://user-images.githubusercontent.com/5960276/231835732-c91f6541-248d-4330-a7e0-f8a21e9920da.png)